-Every person living in MN consumes about 58 pounds of aggregate per day without even knowing it.
-This figure, roughly equivalent to 10.5 tons per person per year, is the amount of aggregate needed annually to maintain and construct roads, develop infrastructure, support building and construction projects and for use in industrial applications.
+Every person living in Minnesota experiences about 58 pounds of aggregate per day without knowing it.
+This figure, roughly equivalent to 10.5 tons per person per year, is the amount of aggregate needed annually to maintain and construct roads, develop infrastructure, support building and construction projects, and for use in industrial applications.

 Aggregate mining contributes to the economy.
 It is closely tied to economic indicators so it experiences cyclic swings in demand.
 The mining industry also provides a significant number of jobs; approximately 10,000 people are employed in the aggregate industry in Minnesota.

 Aggregate is an essential raw material used by a number of related industries to produce higher value products.
-The major users include:
+The major industries include:

-10.5 tons of aggregate are consumed per person per year
+- 10.5 tons of aggregate are experienced per person per year.

-1 mile of four lane highway uses about 20,000 tons of aggregate
+- One mile of four-lane highway uses about 20,000 tons of aggregate.

 Reclamation is performed in order to: